norswap/autumn/doc/B3-memoization.md

 on the implementation) even for inputs less than a couple thousands lines long.

-In light of these findings, which match our own experiments, Autumn doesn't automatically memoize intermediate performance results.
+In light of these findings, which match our own experiments, Autumn doesn't automatically memoize intermediate parser results.
 However, since there is something to be gained by memoizing some parsers, we enable selective parser memoization through a few parser combinators.

 The next sub-section will explain this mechanism.
 As to *when* to memoize — this should generally